 Day by Day Warming Shelter Meal Team: Contact Laurie Pollack at Most Blessed Sacrament [email protected] or (920) 231-9782

-Volunteer Opportunities at MBS: mbsoshkosh.com/volunteer-opportunities
+Other Volunteer Opportunities at MBS: mbsoshkosh.com/volunteer-opportunities

 Download this Life Stage Pointer from our Intentional@home website for tips on how to intentionally navigate the transition from childhood to adulthood in a proactive and positive way.
 Click here to download.